What is Black History Month?

 BHM 2022 is a month to celebrate the continued achievements and contributions of Black people to the UK and around the world, but it’s also a time for continued action to tackle racism, reclaim Black history, and ensure Black history is represented and celebrated all year round.

 BHM is about recognising and celebrating the culture, history and the many positive and significant contributions and achievements that black people have made, both within the UK and across the globe.

 Black history is an integral part of British and world history.
 For black people in the UK, in the quest for inclusion and diversity, and the ongoing pursuit of racial equality in the workplace and worldwide, it is important that past, present and future black excellence is recognised, accepted and appreciated.

-Here at MTC Apprenticeships, we’re committed to working collaboratively to address the multiple and complex Equality Diversity and Inclusion (ED&I) challenges that have resulted in the underrepresentation of particular groups within the engineering industry and the broader Science Technology Engineering and Maths (STEM) workforce.
+Here at MTC Training, we’re committed to addressing the complex Equality Diversity and Inclusion (ED&I) challenges that are contributing to the underrepresentation of particular groups within the engineering industry and the broader Science Technology Engineering and Maths (STEM) workforce.
 Our ultimate goal is to improve inclusive access to apprenticeships, and then to provide additional support to ensure all apprentices are empowered and supported to complete their programme.